Pixel-Crafter/EMS-OJUS/README.md

 5. **Access the Application**: Open your web browser and navigate to `http://localhost:8000` to access Django EMS.

 ## Contributing
 Contributions to Django EMS are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
-Make sure to follow the contribution guidelines outlined in the `CONTRIBUTING.md` file.

 ## License
 This project is licensed under the MIT License - see the `LICENSE` file for details.